 project's web site, ask your question on the project's

 users mailing list.
-Don not ask the security contacts directly about about:
+Do not ask the security contacts directly about:

 how to configure the package securely

 whether a published vulnerability applies to specific versions of the Apache packages you are using

 whether a published vulnerability applies to the configuration of the Apache packages you are using

 obtaining further information on a published vulnerability